 Living with ALS

 Support groups such as the ALS Association may help you cope with the disease.
+Talk with your healthcare provider about how you feel about a feeding tube and breathing machine.

 When should I call my healthcare provider?